atraxsrc/pop_os_gdm_changer/README.md

 This enables you to change the default GDM login screen to your preference.
 When using a background image, I recommend a fixed path to a locally stored image to prevent issues.
 Relative paths or remote images won't work and may result in a broken login screen.

-The script requires sudo privileges (never run anything as root, right?) and should be thoroughly examined to understand the options and recovery process.
-The primary distinction is that you're invoking the `pop-gdm-set-background` script, NOT `ubuntu-gdm-set-background`.
-I have written this exclusively for Pop!_OS 22.04, but you can adapt it for other releases if desired.

-Apologies for the delayed response – work sometimes takes precedence.
-This is a bash script.
-Copy the script and name it as you wish.
-For simplicity, let's call it `mybackground.sh`.
-Store it in your script directory.
-Make it executable:

 ```bash
 chmod 700 popgmdchanger.sh